uqlibrary/technology-training/README.md

 ---
 Title: CDS resources
 Author: Stéphane Guillou
-Date: 2018-12-04
+Date: 2019-02-11
 ---

 Instructions and notes for sessions held at the [Centre for Digital Scholarship](https://web.library.uq.edu.au/locations-hours/centre-digital-scholarship) (CDS).

 ## Description

-Here you will find resources related to R, Python, Shell, Git and OpenRefine sessions held at the Centre for Digital Scholarhip (part of the University of Queensland's Library).
+Here you will find resources related to R, Python, Shell, Git, OpenStreetMap, QGIS and OpenRefine sessions held at the Centre for Digital Scholarship (part of the University of Queensland's Library).

 ### Format